Participer au site avec un Tip

 -------

-n-th central moment : ndarray or float
+n-th moment about the `center` : ndarray or float

 The appropriate moment along the given axis or over all values if axis